Psychological Sciences (BA/MA)

-The BA/MA in General Psychology is an accelerated, five year program.
+The BA in Psychology / MA in Psychological Sciences is an accelerated, five year program.
 It is best suited for students who know they want to pursue either a doctorate in psychology or who want to obtain intensive training in research design and data analysis for entry-level positions in industries such as health, pharmaceutical, banking, insurance, advertising or consulting.
-The BA/MA in General Psychology provides opportunities for early graduate study, mentored research training in psychology beginning in the junior year, presentation at research conferences and publication in recognized research journals beginning in the junior year, on-point training and preparation in research design, data management, and data analysis for students who desire a master’s degree as a terminal degree.
+This BA/MA program provides opportunities for early graduate study, mentored research training in psychology beginning in the junior year, presentation at research conferences and publication in recognized research journals beginning in the junior year, on-point training and preparation in research design, data management, and data analysis for students who desire a master’s degree as a terminal degree.

-Along with the Psychology (Combined BA/MA) degree, the psychology department also offers the following options for graduate study: Psychology (MA), Industrial and Organizational Psychology (MA), Family/Civil Forensic Psychology (Certificate), and Criminal Forensic Psychology (Certificate).
+Along with this degree, the psychology department offers the following options for graduate study: Psychological Sciences (MA), Industrial and Organizational Psychology (MA), Family/Civil Forensic Psychology (Certificate), and Criminal Forensic Psychology (Certificate).

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 Check with your program advisor to see if you are eligible to apply for the accelerated BA/MA in General Psychology.

 In order to make applying for graduate school as seamless as possible for you, we have

 created an application checklist.
 This checklist can be a reference point for you during the

 application process to ensure that you have a comprehensive understanding of the steps

 needed to apply, as well as all of corresponding supplemental materials for your specific